 With over 50+ employees working currently, Qamar foresees a bright future of his company.

 “The future of Export Leftovers is to create a platform for all the exporters from Pakistan to sell their leftover inventory on our store,” Qamar says.

 The leftover market is huge in Pakistan, “we want to think beyond textile and sell other goods, be it pencils or cricket bats”, Qamar described optimistically.

 Recently, his company won a lawsuit against Polo Ralph, and now Polo Republica brand can be sold anywhere in the world except the USA.

 “I see Polo Republica as a global brand within five years time.”

 The e-commerce business is all about commitment and relationship.
 If you want to sustain a business, you need to embrace the values such as honesty, integrity, delivering on the promise and build trust.

-As of Export leftovers, 60 percent orders are received through referrals and repeated customers.
+As of Export leftovers, 60 percent of orders are received through referrals and repeat customers.

 Qamar advises to future entrepreneurs, “If you want a positive future, then you need to have positive relationships with your employees, suppliers, and customers”.

 “Instead of acting out of profitability, I focus on nurturing my employees and building trust with my vendors and customers.
 When you put trust first, the bottom line usually takes care of itself, Qamar said with a wink.”